preetiman-misra/percy/README.md

 # Documentation

-The documentation can be perused by using the following commands in the `percy` directory:
+The documentation can be perused by using the following command in the `percy` directory:

 ```zsh
 cargo doc --no-deps --open